rosajp/dotfiles/README.md

 ### Finalization

-When it finishes, open iTerm or terminal and:
+When it finishes, open Terminal (or iTerm) and:

 1. press `Command + ,` to open preferences.
 1. Under Profiles > Colors, select "Load Presets" and choose the theme scheme defined in `instal.sh`.
 If it isn't there for some reason, import it from `~/.dotfiles/configs`